jiko/omnibot/README.md

 Your corpus file can be named anything, as long as you specify it in omni.cfg.
 A sample configuration file (omni.cfg.sample) is included in this repository.

 The init_cred.py script makes storing Twitter OAuth credentials easy.

-See the TODO.md file to see future plans, which include a detailed walkthrough of creating a configuration file.
+todo
+====
+- Expand on the init_cred.py script to automate the creation of a config file
+	- Create a Twitter account for your bot
+	- What is the Twitter username of your bot?
+	- Create an app for this username at dev.twitter.com/apps/new
+	- What is your Consumer Key?
+	- What is your Consumer Secret?
+	- What is your OAuth Access Token?
+	- What is your OAuth Access Token Secret?
+	- OK, now for the content of bot
+	- What is the name of the corpus file for your bot?
+	- What method should we use to parse the corpus? (markov, isopsephy, random line)
+- Write a setup.py script that checks for deps and tries to install via pip
+	- Depends on twitter, configparser